 The intensity of this proposed project generally aligns with The Atlanta Region's Plan's recommended parameters regarding density and building height in a Regional Center.
 The land use mix is also generally consistent with the Plan and the site's location in a heavily developed area.
 However, it should be noted that this project is adjacent to single family residential areas to the northwest, north and northeast.
-City leadership and staff, along with the applicant team, must therefore collaborate to ensure absolute maximum sensitivity to nearby neighborhoods, land uses and natural resources.
+City leadership and staff, along with the applicant team, must collaborate to ensure sensitivity to nearby land uses and natural resources to the greatest extent possible.